Konami (wrestler): Debut and initial feuds (2016–2017)

 Konami debuted for World Wonder Ring Stardom on December 22, 2016, defeating Hiromi Mimura, and confirmed she would be competing for the promotion regularly.
 She was pushed as a strong contender despite being a newcomer, wrestling in competitive matches against established wrestlers like Toni Storm, Io Shirai and Yoko Bito.
 She began a feud with Kairi Hojo, and unsuccessfully challenged for the Wonder of Stardom Championship on March 26, 2017.
 After losing to Hojo, the two formed an alliance, and teamed with Hiromi Mimura to win the Artist of Stardom Championship on May 6, 2017, giving Konami her first ever championship.
 They lost the titles less than a month later to Queen's Quest.
 Konami entered her first 5 Star Grand Prix in August but struggled greatly, losing all but one of her matches, defeating Mandy Leon on the final day.
+At Mask Fiesta 2017 on October 29, Konami, under the ring name Masked Wan-chan, donned a mask and teamed up with Aloha Bito and Shout Woman in a loss to Chupa Panda, Iotica and Mini Iotica.

 Queen's Quest (2018–2019)

 At the annual unit draft on April 15, 2018, Konami was picked by Io Shirai to be drafted into her Queen's Quest stable.
 On May 20, she officially announced that she had joined the Stardom roster full time.
 As a member of Queen's Quest, she received a shot at the Goddesses of Stardom Championship, teaming with Momo Watanabe in a loss to Mayu Iwatani and Saki Kashima.
 She entered the 5 Star Grand Prix once again and to greater success, finishing with 6 points but failing to make the final.
-On September 30th, she unsuccessfully challenged Nicole Savoy for the Shimmer Championship.
+On September 30, she unsuccessfully challenged Nicole Savoy for the Shimmer Championship.
 After 364 days in Queen's Quest, Konami was drafted to the Tokyo Cyber Squad on April 14, 2019.

 Tokyo Cyber Squad (2019–2020)

-Konami joined the Tokyo Cyber Squad in April 2019, and took part in the 2019 Cinderella Tournament, making it to the final where she lost to Arisa Hoshiki.
+At the 2019 Stardom Draft on April 14, 2019, Konami was drafted to the International Army stable, later known as Tokyo Cyber Squad.
+Konami took part in the 2019 Cinderella Tournament, making it to the final where she lost to Arisa Hoshiki.
 On May 16, Konami, Hana Kimura and Jungle Kyona defeated Iwatani, Tam Nakano and Kashima to win the Artist of Stardom Championship.
 Their reign lasted until June 23, losing them back to Iwatani, Nakano and Kashima.
-On July 15, Konami teamed with Kyona to defeat Utami Hayashishita and Watanabe to win the Goddess of Stardom Championship.
+On July 15, Konami teamed with Kyona to defeat Utami Hayashishita and Watanabe to win the Goddesses of Stardom Championship.